1. Home

 Staff & Student Wellbeing

-Lisa Kenny oversees wellbeing across the school.
-She works closely with the pastoral team, Laura Souch as PSHE Curriculum Leader and Emily Cavell as Learning and Teaching Lead, to ensure that wellbeing is addressed in all areas of school life.
+Lisa Kenny oversees student wellbeing across the school.
+She works closely with the pastoral team, Laura Kern as PSHE Curriculum Leader and Emily Cavell as Assistant Head i/c Learning and Teaching, to ensure that wellbeing is addressed in all areas of school life.
 There will be a number of CPD opportunities throughout the year where we will provide training on different areas of wellbeing, however, please feel free to chat to Lisa at any point if you have any questions.

 STUDENT WELL-BEING